 - Possible technical limitations, e.g. operability in relation to the size of the data file (consider that large and complicated structures may put high demands on both data management and computing capacities.
 Some software programs also have limitations with respect to the number of variables and cases they can manage);

-- Software you are going to use (this should be done also with respect to flexibility because of possible secondary analysis of your data in other software).
+- The software you are going to use (this should be done also with respect to flexibility because of possible secondary analysis of your data in other software).

 Designing qualitative data files

 Qualitative data files emerge from many different types of research material.
 Such data files are texts (transcribed interviews or focus group sessions, various types of written texts, such as newspaper and magazine material, diaries etc.) or photographs, audio files (recordings of speech) or video files.
-Unlike quantitative data, qualitative data are not presented in form of variables, numbers, data matrices etc. Alike, they must be organized and stored in an exact precise manner so they are easily managed and ready for use.
+Unlike quantitative data, qualitative data are not presented in the form of variables, numbers, data matrices etc. However, they must also be organised and stored in an exact manner so they are easily managed and available for use.

-Usually, individual data collection events will be structured into individual files, e.g. one interview transcript, one image, one audio recording each time makes a single file.
+Usually, individual data collection events will be structured into individual files, e.g. one interview transcript, one image, or one audio recording each time make a single file.
 These single files are then organised into folders of similar files.
-Sometimes, qualitative information may also be organised into matrix structures, e.g. textual extracts from newspaper articles or diaries may be placed into a rectangular matrix, whereby further metadata and coding can be added alongside each entry
+Sometimes, qualitative information may also be organised into matrix structures, e.g. textual extracts from newspaper articles or diaries may be placed into a rectangular matrix, whereby further metadata and coding can be added alongside each entry.

 Designing a qualitative data structure comes down to: